mpont91/dotfiles-wsl/README.md

 3. Create snippets: `Ctrl+Shift+P` and search for `Configure Snippets` --> `New Global Snippets file...` And paste the contents.

 4. Install extensions: Go to extensions tab and install them all.

+### 8. Android Studio (Windows side)

+After installing the Android Studio in windows side.
+Applications created with Expo tries to execute adb without extension.
+So you need to create a symlink for that, as in windows the file is named as `adb.exe`

+1. Run `cmd.exe` as administrator (not powershell).

+2. Go to sdk platform tools, probably this path:
+   `cd C:\Users\USER\AppData\Local\Android\sdk\platform-tools`

+3. Create the symlink:
+   `mklink adb adb.exe`